srz2/UsefulCode/README.md

 UsefulCode
 ==========

 The purpose of this repo is to provide useful code snippets and explinations of how to do common tasks.
-This can include but isn't limited to IDE useage and quirks, sample code snippets for coding concepts, and useful common pieces of code.
+This can include but isn't limited to IDE useage and quirks, sample code snippets for coding concepts, and useful common pieces of code and even reference material.

 ##Covered Topics